metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 #### Pen Names
 We do not add pen names as separate authors, instead we use [author credits](#author-credits) to show how an edition was credited with another name.
-(Note: an illustration would be good here) Additionally, an alias [link to section about aliases] should also be added to the author entity.
+(Note: an illustration would be good here) Additionally, an alias [link to section about aliases] matching the pen name should also be added to the author entity.
 Examples:
 [Stephen King](https://bookbrainz.org/author/128d9490-ee19-4270-a070-32e0a36847f5) has aliases and is credited as *Richard Bachman* and *Beryl Evans*.